Chibok schoolgirls kidnapping: 2020

 In December 2020, more than 500 boys were abducted by a group of masked gunmen from a secondary school in Kankara, a town in Nigeria's northwestern state of Katsina.
 Later, Boko Haram took responsibility for the abductions.
 Seven days after the incident, 344 boys out of the group were released due to successful negotiations by the Nigerian government.

 2021

 In February 2021, three mass kidnappings occurred at schools in Nigeria.
 In the first incident, gunmen kidnapped over 40 people, including at least 27 students, from a school in north-central Nigeria.
 In the second incident, on 25 February, gunmen abducted 317 girls from the Girls Science Secondary School in Jangebe, Zamfara State.
 In March 2021, another mass kidnapping in Afaka resulted in 39 students (made up of 23 females and 16 males) being abducted from Federal College of Forestry Mechanisation, Afaka, in the Igabi local government area of Kaduna State.

 2024

 On March 7, one staff member and 287 students were kidnapped from a school in Kuriga in northwestern Kaduna; 137 children were released two weeks later, but the staff member had died during that time.

+2025

+On 21 November 2025, 303 students and 12 teachers were taken from St Mary's School in Papiri, Niger State.

+2026

+On 15 May, armed men attacked three schools located in Oriire Local Government Area of Oyo State, Nigeria, and abducted over 30 pupils, teachers, and a toddler.
+After 56 days, the victims' rescue was officially confirmed by the sitting President, Bola Ahmed Tinubu.